Constructor-io/swag/README.md

    --parseDepth value                     Dependency parse depth (default: 100) --requiredByDefault                    Set validation required for all fields by default (default: false) --instanceName value                   This parameter can be used to name different swagger document instances.
 It is optional.
-   --overridesFile value                  File to read global type overrides from. (default: ".swaggo") --parseGoList                          Parse dependency via 'go list' (default: true) --tags value, -t value                 A comma-separated list of tags to filter the APIs for which the documentation is generated.Special case if the tag is prefixed with the '!' character then the APIs with that tag will be excluded
+   --overridesFile value                  File to read global type overrides from. (default: ".Constructor-io") --parseGoList                          Parse dependency via 'go list' (default: true) --tags value, -t value                 A comma-separated list of tags to filter the APIs for which the documentation is generated.Special case if the tag is prefixed with the '!' character then the APIs with that tag will be excluded
    --templateDelims value, --td value     Provide custom delimeters for Go template generation.
 The format is leftDelim,rightDelim.
 For example: "[[,]]"